 The STEM Academy prepares youth for real life work experiences in STEM through training and guidance on effective communication and technical skills from some of the top professionals in the field at the Applied Physics Laboratory.

 APL hosts Girl Power, a STEM expo for middle and high school girls, with support from the Maryland Space Business Roundtable and The Women's Giving Circle of Howard County.
-The event features hands-on activities, cool demonstrations, and take-home material for the girls to encourage an interest in STEM careers.
+The annual event features hands-on activities, cool demonstrations, and take-home material for the girls to encourage an interest in STEM careers.
 Girls have the opportunity to talk to professional women in STEM careers such as aerospace, computer science, electrical engineering, geology, information technology, and space mission engineering.
 There is no registration required.
-Girl Power is scheduled for March 12, 2017, from 2:00 to 5:00 p.m.
-More information will be available soon.
+Girl Power is scheduled for March 10, 2019.
+More details will be provided closer to the event.